mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Security Considerations {#sec-considerations}

-RTP over QUIC is subject to the security considerations of RTP described in
+RoQ is subject to the security considerations of RTP described in
 {{Section 9 of !RFC3550}} and the security considerations of any RTP profile in use.

-The security considerations for the QUIC protocol and datagram extension described in {{Section 21 of !RFC9000}}, {{Section 9 of !RFC9001}}, {{Section 8 of !RFC9002}} and {{Section 6 of !RFC9221}} also apply to RTP over QUIC.
+The security considerations for the QUIC protocol and datagram extension described in {{Section 21 of !RFC9000}}, {{Section 9 of !RFC9001}}, {{Section 8 of !RFC9002}} and {{Section 6 of !RFC9221}} also apply to RoQ.

 Note that RTP-over-QUIC provides mandatory security, and other RTP transports do not.
 In order to prevent the inadvertent disclosure of RTP sessions to